jake-lukasik/NFL-OU-Models/README.md

 - Required R packages: `dplyr`, `tidyverse`, `randomForest`, `pROC`, `gbm`, `caret`, `knitr`, `kableExtra`
 - Knowledge in various machine learning models

+## Data Sources

+For this project, two separate sources were used for data; the first one being [this Kaggle repository](https://www.kaggle.com/datasets/tobycrabtree/nfl-scores-and-betting-data?select=spreadspoke_scores.csv) for the betting info and game results, and the second one being [Pro Football Reference](https://www.pro-football-reference.com/) for the team offensive and defensive stats by year.
+As you read, you will see that all data was consolidated into one table named *'scores'* this scores table contains many different parameters, so I won't reference every single one here, but if you are interested, I have attached some links for you to see exactly what each column is:

+[Scores and Lines Stats](https://www.kaggle.com/datasets/tobycrabtree/nfl-scores-and-betting-data/data) Scroll to the data section and from there you can see descriptions for each column.

+[Offensive Stats](https://www.pro-football-reference.com/years/2024/#all_team_stats) Scroll to just above the table with all team offensive stats (the table is titled *Team Offense*) and click on glossary.

+[Defensive Stats](https://www.pro-football-reference.com/years/2024/opp.htm) Scroll to just above the table with all team defensive stats and click on glossary.

+Special thank you to Spreadspoke and Pro Football Reference for making this data so easily accessible and allowing people to use their data for projects like these.

 ## Data

 The project relies on historical NFL game data, including team performance, player statistics, and betting lines for Over/Under.
 You will need to provide the data in the following format: